 Make Charitable Donations

-If you itemize your deductions, charitable contributions made before December 31 can reduce your taxable income.
+If you itemize your deductions, charitable contributions made before the end of the year can reduce your taxable income.
 Consider donating cash, goods, or even appreciated securities to qualified organizations to maximize your impact and tax benefits.
+Donating appreciated stocks or mutual funds avoids capital gains taxes while giving you a full deduction for the current value.
+Just be sure to verify the organization's IRS-qualified status first.

 2) Budget and Savings: Reflect and Reset